~ common questions

 How many people can join a tour?

 Maximum 3 people per group.
-This is a hard limit — it's what keeps the experience personal and means I can give my full attention to your group rather than managing a crowd.
+That's a hard limit — it means I can actually focus on your group rather than managing a crowd.

 How much does a day tour cost?